-Common carp, while an undesirable component of the fishery, carp can provide abundant fishing opportunities at Longview.
+Common carp, while an undesirable component of the fishery, carp can provide abundant fishing opportunities at Longview Lake.
 Use small single hooks and small chunks of dough bait in the backs of the coves starting in the late May.
 Fly fisherman can enjoy carp fishing when they are in the shallows from May through June.
 White bass are abundant and can often be caught by fishing windblown banks or points in summer and early fall.
-Try fishing with minnows, jigs, spoons, or any bait that imitates shad for best results.
+Try fishing with jigs, spoons, or any bait that imitates shad for best results.
 Trolling can be a good way to locate white bass, but schooling fish on windy points can be seen feeding on shad at the surface.
 When surface feeding white bass will take almost any lure but a 3" swim shad is always a good choice.
 Flathead catfish are growing very well in Longview Lake.
-Sampling has shown natural reproduction is occurring with all sizes of fish found including some over 35 pounds.
-Flatheads prefer live bait and are found in rocky areas or areas with lots of brush.
+Sampling has shown natural reproduction is occurring with all sizes of fish found including some over 50 pounds.
+Flathead catfish prefer live baits and are found in rocky areas or areas with lots of brush.
 Fishing is limited to rod and reel only at Longview Lake.